Although many payday loan providers appear similar on the surface, there are certain differences you should be aware of.

 Repayments may get made all in one go, or split into separate instalments.

 Recently, lenders providing an alternative way to borrow have entered the UK loan market.
-These new lenders do not take the approach that consumers get used to.
-But can still get categorised as providers of short-term and payday loans.
+These new lenders do not take the approach that consumers got used to.
+But can still get categorised as providers of short-term and payday loans in the UK.